9 Easy Ways to Improve Your Website Better (in 2023)

 It also makes a brute-force attack difficult or impossible.
 If the bots can’t keep trying, they’re less likely to find a way in.

-Secondly, I use & highly recommend the iTheme security plugin.
+Secondly, I use & highly recommend the Solid security plugin.
 It includes an endpoint firewall and malware scanner that was built from the ground up to protect WordPress.

 Also, they include Brute Force protection, 2FA, and a suite of additional features, which makes iTheme security the most comprehensive WordPress security solution.